Applies to: STS Series (5–100HP) · STSH Series · STSD · STSP · STSP2

 - The compressor will start and begin loading after the configured delay time expires.

-ℹ Note The control air operating pressure at the suction control valve is preset to 6 bar (87 psi) and must not be adjusted.
+ℹ Note On units rated 188 PSI and above, the control air operating pressure at the suction control valve is preset to 6 bar (87 psi) by a pressure regulator and must not be adjusted.
 Verify this setting while the compressor is running.

 During Operation